 As long as you remember your Apple ID password and still have access to one of your trusted devices, you can sign in and create a new Recovery Key.
 Go to your Apple ID account page.
 Sign in with your password and trusted device.
 In the Security section, click Edit > Replace Lost Key.

 Keep your new Recovery Key in a safe place.
 Your old Recovery Key won’t work anymore, and you can’t use it to reset your password or access your account.

-For iFolks seeing the message “Your Apple ID has been disabled,” performing the suggested reset for your Apple ID may not work.
-Usually, you still access all of your Apple accounts without problems.
+Sometimes performing the suggested reset for your Apple ID doesn’t help.
+Usually, you still can access all of your Apple accounts without problems.
 But you may not be able to purchase or update your Apps.

-Receiving this alert means that your account is under investigation by Apple due to some of the more serious security concerns.
+Receiving this alert when buying something means that your account is under investigation by Apple due to some of the more serious security concerns.
 You need to contact Apple support straight away.
 Resolving this issue often takes several days for Apple.
 So prepare for patience!

-Here’s the step how to fix, first Contact Apple for support and service.
+Here are the steps on how to fix it, first Contact Apple for support and service.
 Find your country’s Apple Customer Service, call the appropriate phone number and talk directly to an Apple Account Service Team Member.
 Let them know you need to enable your Apple ID Account.
 Enabling your account should only take a few minutes as long answer all their questions verifying your account and identity.

 Step by Step to Resolve Apple ID Disabled Alerts